Local Government Elections

 Native Wildlife

-Any issues related to sick or injured native wildlife should be directed to the Wildcare Helpline.
+Ranger Services are not trained or permitted to treat or care for any sick or injured native wildlife.
+Any issues relating to sick or injured native wildlife should be directed to the Wildcare Helpline , 9474 9055.
 This helpline is managed by the Department of Biodiversity, Conservation and Attractions.

 Swooping magpies